sidpalas/devops-directive-website/content/posts/2023/11/velero-aws-account-migration/index.md

 - **Job Producers:** Detecting or receiving events from data vendors about new data to be processed or initiating periodic analytics jobs.
 These create messages containing the necessary metadata and send them to the Message Bus
 - **Message Bus:** RabbitMQ cluster serving as a message bus for the system
 - **Job Consumers:** Worker deployments that consume messages from the Message bus and perform the corresponding processing task (storing the associated data in S3 and/or databases)
-- **Other:** Public facing web portal (nginx), various APIs, etc… These were generally stateless and the primary consideration with respect to the migration is ensuring their configuration (loaded from ConfigMaps/Secrets were updated appropriately when started in the new clusters)
+- **Other:** Public facing web portal (nginx), various APIs, etc… These services were generally stateless and the primary consideration with respect to the migration is ensuring their configuration (loaded from ConfigMaps/Secrets were updated appropriately when started in the new clusters)

 The applications were deployed into the cluster automatically using a pushed-based approach from GitLab CI/CD pipelines.